-he was striving by every means and device to bring this nation has a striving by every hefore, one and indivisible with his nation he was striving by ever before, one and indivisible, with liberty and justice for all.
-At the close of his address, he pointed to a and justice for an analysis from the balcony, and quoted to a large American flag hanging from the balcony, and quoted these
+The was striving by every means and device to bring the nation nation of the more united than ever before, one and indivisible with liberty and justice for all.
+At the close of his address, he noted to a and justice for an equation and placed to a large American flag hanging from the balcony, and quoted to

 Lead, glorious flag, encircled by our love.
 Lead thou us on.
-Those skies grow dark, the stars of hate above.
+Those skies grow dark, the stars of hate above